 In sediments, these ratios exhibited the same geographical differences observed in settling material but reflected the diagenetic processes that take places at sediment surface.
-The degradation of coprostanol and cholesterol intensified after particle deposition resulting in lower coprostanol/epicoprostanol (BA: 0.75 ± 0.064, N: 0.26 ± 0.058) and cholesterol/cholestanol (BA: 0.75 ±0.11, N: 0.93 ± 0.025) ratios in sediments relative to settling material.
+The degradation of coprostanol and cholesterol intensified after particle deposition resulting in lower coprostanol/(coprostanol + epicoprostanol) ratio (BA: 0.75 ± 0.064, N: 0.26 ± 0.058) and cholesterol/(cholesterol + cholestanol) ratios (BA: 0.75 ±0.11, N: 0.93 ± 0.025) in sediments relative to settling material.

-To simultaneously evaluate the contribution of the different sterols to overall variability in settling material and sediments, multiple regression and multivariate analysis (PCA) were performed for major sterols (compounds with < 0.5% abundance were excluded, Fig. 6).This model explains 59% of total variability, mainly through principal component 1 (47%), which is loaded in the negative side with fecal coprostanol and epicoprostanol and in the positive side with cholesterol and plant sterols.

 Sterol vertical fluxes and accumulation efficiency

 Vertical flux of total sterols was highly variable and averaged 116 ± 168 mg/cm2/year at BA, with coprostanol accounting up to 60% (70 ± 108 mg/cm2/year, Fig. 7).
 At N, sterol flux was four orders of magnitude lower, 0.070 ± 0.13 mg/cm2/year and cholesterol and sitosterol were the sterols with the highest fluxes.
-The accumulation efficiencies, obtained from the difference between sterol deposition based on trap fluxes and the observed sediment concentrations allow an evaluation of the early diagenetic behavior of these compounds.
+The accumulation efficiencies, obtained from the difference between sterol deposition based on trap fluxes and the inventories estimated from the observed sediment concentrations allow an evaluation of the early diagenetic behavior of these compounds.
 The accumulation efficiencies were 2-7 times higher at BA compared with N but the general pattern of accumulation efficiency of individual sterols was rather similar at both sampling sites.
 The higher accumulation efficiencies at BA reflect the variation in vertical fluxes and the differences in the oxic-anoxic transition of the sediments and the greater preservation of organic matter at sites with faster burial (Hedges and Keil, 1995).
 At BA, the high sedimentation rate rapidly removes sterols to anoxic black-colored sediments, favoring their preservation.
 In contrast, at N the oxic layer is thicker resulting in a greater aerobic degradation of sterols.
 Epicoprostanol presented the highest accumulation efficiency, especially at BA (BA: 40%, N: 5.9%) probably due to in-situ microbial epimerization of coprostanol rather than to an enhanced preservation during deposition.
 Coprostanone accumulated more efficiently than coprostanol (BA: 10 vs. 6.5%, N: 3.7 vs 2.2%).
 Since coprostanone and coprostanol belong to the same metabolic pathway and can readily interconvert (Grimalt et al., 1990; Bull et al., 2002), the preferential coprostanone preservation in sediments might be related to its higher resistance to biodegradation (Wakeham, 1989; Chaler et al., 2001).
 Plant sterols were in general well preserved (BA: 9.8-14%, N: 2.9-3.4%), as has been previously observed in the Saint Lawrence estuary (Colombo et al., 1997), possibly to the enhanced resistance of terrestrial sterols, associated with waxy higher plant material that hinder bacterial degradation (Volkman et al., 1987).
 Galeron et al., (2015) found that sitosterol have a low susceptibility to biodegradation and most of its decomposition proceeds via autoxidation and photodegradation, a process that is especially intense on land where chlorophyll acts as a sensitizer.
 Cholesterol was the least preserved sterol (BA: 4.6%, N: 1.6%) reflecting the intense breakdown of this sterol, mostly through biodegradation (Galeron et al., 2015).
 This explain the high accumulation efficiency of cholestanol (BA: 10%, N: 6.1%), which results from in situ microbial reduction of cholesterol rather than from preservation of settling cholestanol.